This topic describes how to configure BOSH Director for vSphere with NSX-T integration for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 In Trusted Certificates, enter a custom certificate authority (CA) certificate to insert into your organization’s certificate trust chain.
 This feature allows all BOSH-deployed components in your deployment to trust a custom root certificate.

-If you are using self-signed CAs for the infrastructure components (NSX-T, vCenter), you need to add every CA of every component your deployment may connect to.
+If you are using self-signed CAs for the infrastructure components (NSX-T, vCenter), you need to add every CA of every component your deployment might connect to.
 In other words, the bundle must include all certificates for any component that connects to or from BOSH.

 If you are using a private Docker registry, such as VMware Harbor, use this field to enter the certificate for the registry.
 See Integrating Harbor Registry with Tanzu Kubernetes Grid Integrated Edition for details.